emran-alhaddad/Saudi-Riyal-Font/README.md

 # 🇸🇦 Saudi Riyal Font

-**The official open-source font for the Saudi Riyal currency symbol.**
+**A community-maintained open-source font for the Saudi Riyal currency symbol.**

 This font allows you to use the **Saudi Riyal symbol** in websites, applications, and documents, ensuring compatibility where the symbol is not natively supported.